AlexB67/hfscf/README.md

 ```
 ## Preparing an input file

 <p>Input files are in text format.
-The first line is comment line.
-This is mandatory.
-Any other comment lines are optional and start with the  # symbol in column 1.
+The first line is comment line. this is mandatory, any other comment lines are optional and start with the  # symbol.
 Keywords are always in the form

 ```
 keyword = value